play-co/demoMenus/readme.md

 The `DocumentView` class allows you to show basic texts with multiple pages.
 The pages property is an array.
 Each page is an object with the following properties:

+ + `backgroundColor {string}` ---Optional, the background color for the page.
+ + `image {string}` ---Optional, the path to an images which is used as background for the page.
  + `align {string}` ---Optional, the alignment for all items on the page.
  + `color {string}` ---Optional, the color for all texts on the page.
  + `fontFamily {string}` ---Optional, the font family for all texts on the page.